 Mold spores can also be found in homes, especially in bathrooms and poorly ventilated areas.
 They are the culprit for many allergy symptoms.
 Molds are typically present all year long, as they can grow indoors and outdoors, as well.

-Indoor mold growth can be found in or on: indoor houseplants, bathrooms, old books, damp areas, and in/on certain foods.
+- Indoor mold growth can be found in or on indoor houseplants, bathrooms, old books, damp areas, and certain foods.

 Allergy symptoms often make you irritable and unmotivated to do much of anything.
 Even though allergies are rarely ever life-threatening, they can cause:

-Millions of dollars are spent every year for allergy prescriptions and medications.
-In order to best control symptoms, multiple approaches should be used simultaneously.
+Millions of dollars are spent every year on allergy prescriptions and medications.
+To best control symptoms, multiple approaches should be used simultaneously.

 Such treatments and approaches include:

-over-the-counter medications (be careful because some may cause drowsiness)
+- over-the-counter medications (be careful as some may cause drowsiness)

-Immunotherapy (allergy shots or allergy drops) is a great method to treat allergies.
-This is due to the fact that the drops or shots desensitize patients to the allergens over a period of time.
+Immunotherapy (allergy shots or allergy drops) is an excellent method to treat allergies.
+The drops or shots desensitize patients to the allergens over a period of time.
 The goal of immunotherapy is to cure the patient of allergies.

 If you have tried several over-the-counter medications and they don’t work, you should call our ENT office.
 Our ENT doctors will perform a thorough ear, nose, and throat examination, review your symptoms with you, and review your health history.

-We can give advice regarding certain environmental controls, and determine if other health problems are contributing to your symptoms (i.e. infection, deviated septum, polyps, etc).
+- We can advise on specific environmental controls and determine if other health problems contribute to your symptoms (i.e., infection, deviated septum, polyps, etc.).

-There are many ways that you could decrease your exposure to certain allergens.
-Please feel free to discuss these tips with our ENT doctors at your next appointment, if needed.
+There are many ways that you could decrease your exposure to specific allergens.
+Please feel free to discuss these tips with our ENT doctors at your next appointment if needed.

-If you are doing yard work (mowing the grass, gardening, etc), or if you are cleaning indoors, wear a pollen mask.
+- If you are doing yardwork (mowing the grass, gardening, etc.), or cleaning indoors, wear a pollen mask.
 You can buy one at your local drugstore.

-If you have pet allergies, avoid bringing your pet into your bedroom or common living areas.
+- Avoid bringing your pet into your bedroom or common living areas if you have pet allergies.

-Try using over-the-counter antihistamines and/or decongestants.
+- Try using over-the-counter antihistamines or decongestants.
 Follow the directions on the package.
 However, it is always best to seek medical help from an ENT doctor to receive the quickest, most effective treatment.

-Try using saline nasal rinses on a daily basis.
-This will help to cleanse your sinuses and your nose, getting rid of allergens stuck inside.
+- Try using saline nasal rinses daily.
+Nasal rinses help cleanse your sinuses and your nose, getting rid of allergens stuck inside.

-If are you suffering from allergy symptoms, call our ENT office today for professional, effective allergy care for adults and pediatrics (kids).
-We have two convenient office locations in Johns Creek/Suwanee and Lawrenceville, GA.
+Call our ENT office today for professional, effective allergy care for adults and pediatrics (kids) if you are suffering from allergy symptoms.
+We have convenient office locations in Johns Creek (Suwanee), Dacula (Hamilton Mill), and Lawrenceville, GA.

 We will determine the right course of treatment for allergy services so you can begin experiencing a symptom-free lifestyle once again!